DukeAtreides/seekonkucc_CommunionClass/README.md

-# 2026 Communion Class Lesson Plan for Seekonk Congregational Church
+# Communion Class Lesson Plan for Seekonk Congregational Church
 ## UNDER CONSTRUCTION

+The directory structure is divided by the Liturgical Season.
+Each lesson can be modular.
+This makes sense because Lent is variable.
+If we structured all the lessons into the calendar year, we'd have to write a book from the ground up every year.

+Instead, each year, all we need to do is create one top level schedule that links to the lessons.

 ---
 All classes begin with the Lords Prayer